pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 <a href="#heading--clos-architecture"><h3 id="heading--clos-architecture">About old and new network architectures</h3></a>

 Before there were networks, monolithic applications ran on a mainframe with hardwired I/O devices.
-As CPUs proliferated in separate enclosures, LANs like [Banyan Vines](https://en.wikipedia.org/wiki/Banyan_VINES) grew up.
-Proprietary mismatch led to the [OSI model](https://maas.io/docs/about-tcp-ip-networks#heading--about-the-osi-model).
+As CPUs proliferated in separate enclosures, LANs like [Banyan Vines](https://en.wikipedia.org/wiki/Banyan_VINES)`↗` grew up.
+Proprietary mismatch led to the [OSI model](https://maas.io/docs/about-tcp-ip-networks#heading--about-the-osi-model)`↗`.
 Next came the Web, which distributed processing to client devices.
 Now, we have the idea of generic switches and servers in cloud and bare-metal clusters.
-Servers have shifted from dedicated applications to being completely [virtualised](https://en.wikipedia.org/wiki/Virtualization).
+Servers have shifted from dedicated applications to being completely [virtualised](https://en.wikipedia.org/wiki/Virtualization)`↗`.

 A traditional AAC architecture looks like this:

 <a href="https://discourse.maas.io/uploads/default/original/2X/e/e15a35da43b2788883ec014efb1832b8f641e872.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/e/e15a35da43b2788883ec014efb1832b8f641e872.jpeg"></a>

 It’s heavy on network hardware; that is, the radio of switches to servers is (too) high.
-Switch-driven networks used hardware packet switching ([merchant silicon](https://etherealmind.com/analysis-merchant-custom-silicon)) to serve proprietary network configurations.
-In theory, bridges needed no configuration, although [congestion](https://en.wikipedia.org/wiki/Network_congestion) and [mistaken identity](https://en.wikipedia.org/wiki/IP_address#Addressing_conflicts) led to the need for [STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol), [per-VLAN trees](https://networklessons.com/spanning-tree/per-vlan-spanning-tree-pvst), and IP address redundancy management techniques.
+Switch-driven networks used hardware packet switching ([merchant silicon](https://etherealmind.com/analysis-merchant-custom-silicon)`↗`) to serve proprietary network configurations.
+In theory, bridges needed no configuration, although [congestion](https://en.wikipedia.org/wiki/Network_congestion)`↗` and [mistaken identity](https://en.wikipedia.org/wiki/IP_address#Addressing_conflicts)`↗` led to the need for [STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol)`↗`, [per-VLAN trees](https://networklessons.com/spanning-tree/per-vlan-spanning-tree-pvst)`↗`, and IP address redundancy management techniques.

 A cloud architecture simplifies these networks:

 <a href="https://discourse.maas.io/uploads/default/original/2X/f/fd86954e48538ce9ba8fc6e02df23b0a2337ef12.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/f/fd86954e48538ce9ba8fc6e02df23b0a2337ef12.jpeg"></a>

-Cloud architecture is a simple [spine-and-leaf network](https://networklessons.com/cisco/ccna-200-301/spine-and-leaf-architecture), built from cheap, identical switches connecting cheap, identical servers.
+Cloud architecture is a simple [spine-and-leaf network](https://networklessons.com/cisco/ccna-200-301/spine-and-leaf-architecture)`↗`, built from cheap, identical switches connecting cheap, identical servers.
 Every switch has a path to every other switch, mitigating congestion.
-Any switch can route any traffic anywhere, and any server can do any job (at any time).
+Any switch can route any traffic anywhere, and any server can do any job (at any time)`↗`.
 This architecture moves the developer’s focus from metal to actual computing problems.

 <a href="#heading--aag-problems"><h3 id="heading--aag-problems">Problems with the AAG architecture</h3></a>